 When the project is completed, applicants must file Part 3/Certification of Completed Rehabilitation with the RIHPHC.
 Applicants also must file information with the R.I.
 Division of Taxation, including a cost certification for the completed project.

 Submit a completed Part 1, Part 2, or Part 3 application to RIHPHC at any time.
 Reviews take approximately four to eight weeks.

 I already filed Part 1 and Part 2 applications with the RIHPHC for a federal tax credit application or a previous state tax credit application.
 Do I have to file new Part 1 and Part 2 applications for the 2013 R.I.
 Historic Preservation Tax Credit?

-Every Applicant for the R.I.
+Yes.
+Every applicant for the R.I.
 Historic Preservation Tax Credit must file the state Part 1 and Part 2 applications with the RIHPHC signed and dated after July 3, 2013.
 If a previous Part 1 and Part 2 application was filed with the RIHPHC and the information about the building and the project has not changed, it will not be necessary to submit new documentation; only the state Part 1 and Part 2 cover sheets will be required.
 However, if there have been changes to the historic building or if the scope and design of the rehabilitation project have changed, additional documentation will be required in addition to the state Part 1 and Part 2 cover sheets.

 Can I get restoration advice?

 We encourage applicants to discuss their project with one of our staff architects before beginning work.
 This consultation will make sure that the project will qualify and ensure that good historic preservation practices are followed.
 Please email Roberta Randall or call her at (401) 222-4333, or email Virginia Hesse or call her at (401)222-4135.